-At the beginning of October 2017, I started my journey and dabbling with the ketogenic diet.
+At the beginning of October 2017, I started my journey with my keto journey.
 I was pulled in by the allure of weight loss, improved brain function, and energy.

-I’d go keto for a month or two and then take a week break.
+I’d go keto for a month or two and then take a week’s break.
 Eat keto for 4 months, then take a break.
 I didn’t consider myself cheating.

 Should You Try a Keto Diet?

 Whether you try a keto diet or not is completely up to you.
 Some people can withstand going keto and some are better with carbs.

 For instance, my husband BURNS through food like crazy.

 He was eating keto with me for about two months and he would literally eat over 4000 calories a day and STILL be hungry.